OmarElgabry/miniPHP/README.md

 + Block directory traversal/browsing
 + Deny access to app directory(Althought it's not needed if you setup the application correctly)

-### Turn on/off Components <a name="turn-on-off-components"></a>
+### Turn on/off Components(Middlewares) <a name="turn-on-off-components"></a>
-Sometimes you need to have a control on these components, such as when want to have a Controller without Authentication or Authorization, or Security component is enabled.
+Sometimes you need to have a control on these components, such as when want to have a Controller without Authentication or Authorization, or a Security component is enabled.
 This can be done by override ```initialize()``` method inside your Controller class, and load only needed Components.

 **Example 1**: Don't load any component, no authentication or authorization, or security validations.
 ```php